Alexis

 How to Pronounce Alexis

 Our model has identified 4 different pronunciations for the name Alexis.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 71.1% confident that Alexis is pronounced as uh-LEHK-sihs.
-The next most likely pronunciation is uh-LEHK-sees, at 13.3% confidence.
+Our model is 71.1% confident that Alexis is pronounced as uh-LEHK-sihs, which has 3 syllables.
+The next most likely pronunciation is uh-LEHK-sees, at 13.3% confidence, with 3 syllables.

 Possible Additional Pronunciations